There’s no going back.

-Debbra’s story of spending a night at the Four Seasons Bora Bora
+Debbra’s story: A night at the Four Seasons Bora Bora

 Being able to drink in the colors and fill my senses with the overall scene helped me get through the Indiana winter following our 10-day Tahiti and Tuamotus cruise on Windstar’s Wind Spirit.

 Since our cruise itinerary built in an overnight in Bora Bora, my husband and I arranged a stay here – which included fulfilling a bucket list dream I’d had for many years… to spend the night with my husband in an overwater bungalow.